Table of Contents

 - Reasons to Give Your Cat Catnip

-If you’ve ever witnessed the dramatic reaction of a cat being introduced to catnip, you will know our feline friends absolutely go nuts over anything that even faintly smells of catnip.
+If you’ve ever witnessed the dramatic reaction of a cat being introduced to catnip, you will know our feline friends absolutely go nuts over anything that even faintly smells of the stuff.

 Watching a cat play with catnip is so amusing and funny.
 But everything should be enjoyed in moderation including catnip.
-So you might worry if your cat seems to be totally obsessed with its cute catnip toys.
+So, you might worry if your cat seems to be totally obsessed with its cute catnip toys.
+Can cats overdose on catnip?

-The plant is native to southern and eastern Europe, the Middle East, Central Asia and some areas of China.
-It is also established in northern Europe, New Zealand and North America.
+The plant is native to southern and eastern Europe, the Middle East, Central Asia, and some areas of China.
+It is also established in northern Europe, New Zealand, and North America.
+However, it is believed that the Ancient Egyptians, who kept domestic cats, were the first to discover the uses of catnip.

 The appearance of the plant is green with pointy leaves and thick stems that are covered in fuzzy hairs.
-At certain times of the year plants will bloom with white or purple flowers.
+At certain times of the year, plants will bloom with white or purple flowers.
 It can grow amazingly fast up to a meter high.
+Since it’s easy to grow and abundant in many parts of the world we are sure it will be used for many centuries to come.

 Why Do Cats Like Catnip So Much?